 Regular intake of flax seeds can delay the onset of Diabetes and can reduce the fasting sugar in diabetics.
 This blood sugar lowering effect is due to the insoluble fiber present in them.
 Researches have proven that insoluble fibre slows down the release of sugar into bloodstream.

 7. Promotes Weight Loss

-Flax seeds are rich in healthy fats and fibre so its regular intake helps one feel satisfied for longer and thus keep hunger pangs at bay, which ultimately results in less food and calories intake.
+Flax seeds are rich in healthy fats and fiber so its regular intake helps one feel satisfied for longer and thus keeps hunger pangs at bay, which ultimately results in less food and calories intake.
 This feeling comes from the soluble content of flax seeds which slows digestion in the stomach which triggers all those hormones which control appetite and provides satiety.